LEACH-RLC: Enhancing IoT Data Transmission with Optimized Clustering and Reinforcement Learning: Optimizing Clustering Timing and Frequency with Reinforcement Learning to Reduce Overhead

 In our quest to diminish control overhead, we propose the integration of a \acrshort{rl} agent.
 This agent is designed to learn and discern the optimal timing for generating a new clustering solution, thereby streamlining the control process.
-Through the use of reinforcement learning, our solution seeks to strike a harmonious balance between minimizing control overhead and enhancing overall network efficiency.
-Readers interested in a comprehensive overview of reinforcement learning and its networking applications are referred to~\cite{szepesvari2022algorithms,luong2019applications,jurado2022survey,jurado2024hrl}.
+Through the use of \acrshort{rl}, our solution seeks to strike a harmonious balance between minimizing control overhead and enhancing overall network efficiency.
+Readers interested in a comprehensive overview of \acrshort{rl} and its networking applications are referred to~\cite{szepesvariAlgorithmsReinforcementLearning2010,luongApplicationsDeepReinforcement2019,jurado-lassoSurveyMachineLearning2022,jurado-lassoHRLTSCHHierarchicalReinforcement2024a}.

 We cast the challenge of minimizing control overhead as a \acrfull{mdp}.
-The \acrshort{mdp} is characterized by a tuple $\langle \mathcal{S}, \mathcal{A}, \mathcal{R} \rangle$, where $\mathcal{S}$ denotes the set of states, $\mathcal{A}$ signifies the set of actions, and $\mathcal{R}$ encapsulates the reward function~\cite{lasso2023elise}.
+The \acrshort{mdp} is characterized by a tuple $\langle \mathcal{S}, \mathcal{A}, \mathcal{R} \rangle$, where $\mathcal{S}$ denotes the set of states, $\mathcal{A}$ signifies the set of actions, and $\mathcal{R}$ encapsulates the reward function~\cite{jurado-lassoELISEReinforcementLearning2024a}.

 The state $s_t$ at time $t$ is comprehensively described by the tuple $\langle E_{net_t},E_{n_t}~\forall n \in N, CH_t, CH_{\tau_t}, CA_t, a_{t-1} \rangle$.
 Here, $t$ also denotes the current round.
 In this representation, \(E_{net_t}=\sum_{n \in N} E_n\) is the network's residual energy at time $t$, $E_{n_t}~\forall n \in N$ captures the residual energy of individual nodes at time $t$, $CH_t$ denotes the set of cluster heads, $CH_{\tau_t}$ indicates the number of rounds elapsed since the last cluster head selection, $CA_t$ depicts the current cluster assignment, and $a_{t-1} \in \mathcal{A}$ denotes the action taken at time $t-1$.